Car insurance groups – what you need to know

 Insurers also collect data which they may choose to use to adjust the car insurance grouping, which is primarily based on claims data they have stored.

-Insurance companies take in to account a number of factors to assess the risk, such as the car, the age of drivers, driving record and where you live.
+Insurance companies take into account a number of factors to assess the risk, such as the car, the age of drivers, driving record and where you live.

 There is a lot more to it but we do have more information on this in our What can affect my car insurance quote? guide.
+Also see our Provisional drivers' insurance and Car insurance for older people guides if you sit in either bracket.